Bartholomey/the_lake_redoubt/julija/06_chapter_six.md

 Why do I feel bliss when I am hurt like this?
 It predates the Structure.
 What if the Fortress really was something personal, reflecting my wound, my ‘mathematical’ unworthiness?”

-*Symmetry Stranger ponovi, da je moja perspektiva sporočala, da je Neznana Oseba necela.*
+*Symmetry Stranger repeats that my perspective suggested that I am not whole.*

-Moj odgovor: “The wall complex was very old, predating the vision.
+Me: “The wall complex was very old, predating the vision.
 Most of the walls had existed even before the most rudimentary work on the Redoubt was begun.
 The lake structure is ... probably is ...” – closes eyes – “... the gathering of all the echoes of my sorrow that lingered in the wall system’s holes and corridors.
 I had to give it shape.
 I worked hard for its structure.
 That takes will.
 It’s not merely a collection of Julija’s ramblings.”

 ...